Oyster Bay History Walk: 5. Derby-Hall Bandstand

 The bandstand was once used by Roosevelt and others to give speeches.
 The original bandstand was removed in the 1930s and in 1981 a replica took its place.
 It is once again used for public speakers.
 The original intention was to dedicate the replica to Roosevelt's daughter Ethel Roosevelt Derby.
 However, her godson Leonard Wood Hall, a New York Congressman and Oyster Bay native, died shortly before completion.
 As he had been the principal organizer of the rebuilding project it was dedicated to him as well as Ethel.

 There are three cannon around the bandstand.

 The one facing the Town Hall is a Civil War era Dahlgren gun, named for its inventor Rear Admiral John A. Dahlgren.
 At the base of this cannon is a tablet cast from metal recovered from the wreck of the USS Maine.
 The explosion that caused this wreckage contributed to the decision to begin the Spanish–American War of 1898 (in which Roosevelt eagerly participated and gained fame).

 The cannon at the foot of the stairs is a circa 1861 Civil War trophy gun from the USS R. R. Cuyler.
 The R. R. Cuyler was a 1202-ton wooden steamship chartered by the Union Navy to enforce a blockade of Florida’s west coast.
 It is a 30-pound Parrott rifle and weighs 3,510 lb.
 It was presented to Oyster Bay by the Navy and unveiled by President Roosevelt in 1903.

 6. U.S. Post Office

-While there have been at least four site for the Oyster Bay Post Office, the current building was the first to be architecturally designed.
+While there have been at least four sites for the Oyster Bay Post Office, the current building was the first to be architecturally designed.
 New York architect William Bottomley designed this building to be a mirror image of the Town Hall building on the opposite side of the street.
 Building was completed in 1936.
 Several artists were then commissioned to decorate the interior.
 The artists included Ernest Peixotto, who with his assistant contributed several murals representing Oyster Bay's history, and Leo Lentelli, an Italian sculptor, who created terracotta panels above the interior doorways, a terracotta bust of Theodore Roosevelt, and a stone flagpole base on the grounds outside the Post Office.
 The building is listed on the National Register of Historic Places.